 Compared to air and rail transport, this mode of transportation requires lesser capital investment for construction and maintenance.
+We discussed the cost of air transportation in detail in our article on advantages and disadvantages of air transport.
 Unlike rail transport, the freight for goods or people are charged on a per-unit basis.
 Because it involves the government or local authority in its construction, it demands a small amount of revenue for using the road.
 These two factors together make the transport cost-effective.

 2. Short distance and door to door service

 It is an ideal way to transfer goods or people faster from one place to another.
 Short-distance travel tends to be economical and quicker using road transport.
 Unlike any other service, goods can be moved directly from origin to destination.
 It excludes intermediate loading and unloading of goods.
 In other words, it gives us a door-to-door service.
 This provision helps to reduce the overhead expenses related to a carriage.
 Also, it omits the intermediary cost in the case of railway and airway that increases the cost of transportation.
 Advantages and disadvantages of rail transport will give you a better idea.